Payoff landscapes and the robustness of selfish optimization in iterated games: Discussion

-One approach that appears to be beneficial for learning via gradient ascent is the presence of implementation errors.
+One approach that does appear to be beneficial for learning via gradient ascent is the presence of implementation errors.
+We leave open the question of whether a robustness result for long-run outcomes can be proved in this case for general memory-one strategies.
 With that said, our examples indicate these benefits might be realized only when the time horizon is sufficiently long.
 Thus, there are at least two kinds of issues: does gradient ascent lead to optimal outcomes, and, if so, does it do so efficiently?
 Our findings indicate that, generally speaking, the answer to at least one of these questions must be in the negative.
 As a result, payoff control and selfish optimization can fail to be effective even in settings of single-agent learning.

 Finally, in multi-agent learning, both $X$ and $Y$ might be implementing an optimization process simultaneously.
 Assuming that $Y$ is selfishly rational, $X$ can try to devise a learning rule with a specific objective in mind (e.g. incentivize $Y$ to repeatedly cooperate).
 One way of doing so could be to devise a rule that transforms the rightmost point of the feasible region, corresponding to the red dot in \fig{feasible_regions}, in the desired way.
 Such an approach to multi-agent learning is appealing because it need not take into account what $Y$ is currently doing; rather, what matters is where this rightmost point lies as a function of $X$'s strategy parameters, which essentially allows $X$ to behave as if no opponent is present.
 But the success of such an approach clearly relies on whether the adapting paths of $Y$ can actually lead to this point, as well as on the amount of time it takes to do so.
-So while one might be able to devise such an algorithm, it is not at all clear, based on our results, whether it would be successful in practice against a selfish, myopic opponent.
+So, while one might be able to devise such an algorithm, it is not at all clear, based on our results, whether it would be successful in practice against a selfish, myopic opponent.
 Future research addressing this issue with more sophisticated single-agent techniques would therefore benefit multi-agent methods that rely on the efficacy of selfish optimization.

 {Appendix~\Alph{section}} {\Alph{section}.\arabic{subsection}} {\Alph{section}.\arabic{equation}}